 Managing a storm: Practical steps

-When a company is facing a barrage of online comments or opinions, or increasing press, it can be very difficult to rise above the noise of a negative crowd.
+When a company is facing a barrage of online comments or opinions, or increasing press, it can be very difficult to rise above the noise of a negative crowd, protecting company & executive reputation.
 Any attempts to push out positive press or positive social media activity isn’t usually well received and can encourage more backlash.